 Bone and Cartilage are the two specialized forms of connective tissues which are composed of cells embedded within an extracellular matrix.
 Both bone and cartilage play an important role in protecting the internal organs of our body, providing support and surfaces for the muscle attachment.

-It is highly rigid connective tissue that forms the skeleton of vertebrates.
+It is a highly rigid connective tissue that forms the skeleton of vertebrates.
 They are the type of tissues which comprises of blood vessels and cells.
 Overall a newborn baby will have around 300 bones; by the time the baby becomes an adult, only 206 bones would remain, as a result of bones being fused together.

 - To serve as storage for minerals.

 - To provide structural support.

 - Protect the internal organs of the body.

 - Hyaline cartilage: It serves as a shock absorber and allows the smooth movement of the bones at joints.
 They are mainly found in the nose, respiratory tract and joints